Q: Why Now?

 Q: When will the project start and be completed?

-A: Molokai New Energy Partners LLC has asked MECo for a commercial agreement in time to begin construction in 2018. agreement in time to complete construction in 2019.
-This will enable the project to utilize the 30% federal tax credit and an additional new markets tax credit.
+A: Molokai New Energy Partners LLC will begin construction in late 2019 and complete by mid 2020.
+This will enable the project to utilize the 30% federal tax credit.

 Q: What is the role of the Molokai Ranch in the Molokai Island Energy Project?